iluwatar/java-design-patterns/health-check/README.md

 ## Programmatic Example

-The Health Check design pattern is a pattern that allows a system to proactively monitor the health of its components.
-This pattern is particularly useful in distributed systems where the health of individual components can affect the overall health of the system.
+The Health Check design pattern is particularly useful in distributed systems where the health of individual components can affect the overall health of the system.
+Using Spring Boot Actuator, developers can easily implement health checks in Java applications.

 In the provided code, we can see an example of the Health Check pattern in the `App` class and the use of Spring Boot's Actuator.